kovidgoyal/calibre/manual/edit.rst

 Function mode
 ^^^^^^^^^^^^^^^^^^^^^

-Function mode allows you to write arbitrarily powerful python functions that are run on every Find/replace.
+Function mode allows you to write arbitrarily powerful Python functions that are run on every Find/replace.
 You can do pretty much any text manipulation you like in function mode.
 For more information, see :doc:`function_mode`.